hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251018135v1-world-in-world-world-models-in-a-closed-loop-world.md

 ---
 layout: default
-title: World-in-World: World Models in a Closed-Loop World
+title: "World-in-World: World Models in a Closed-Loop World"
 ---

 # World-in-World: World Models in a Closed-Loop World